Notice of privacy incident at Brigham and Women's Hospital Click for more information

 While the phase 3 study provided a preliminary analysis of selected subgroups of subjects with AD, it was not designed or powered to provide conclusive results about the effectiveness or side effects of lecanemab in these subgroups.
 Additional data from more subjects will be helpful to answer these important questions.
 This is one purpose of the registry noted above.

 Deciding to start treatment is a decision you should make with your family, and your physician.
-We will continue to be a resource for you if you decide to defer treatment.
+We will continue to be a resource for you if you decide not to receive treatment.
 We will review options with you and your physician, such as research, and supportive care.

 Prior participation in clinical therapeutic research studies will not make you ineligible to receive lecanemab, provided the other eligibility criteria are satisfied.